Ogden Kraut: Fundamentalist activities

 Ogden developed a testimony of polygamy after studying LDS doctrine and church history.
-Kraut was set apart as a fundamentalist Seventy by Joseph White Musser (1872–1954; fundamentalist leader in Short Creek) but continued to serve as an LDS Elder.
+Kraut was set apart as a fundamentalist Seventy by Joseph White Musser (1872–1954; fundamentalist leader in Short Creek) but simultaneously continued to serve as an LDS Elder in the mainline church.

 Ogden waited until 1969 to marry a second wife, Anne B. Wilde.
 He also married Mildred Lorraine Stahl Nielsen (1935–2015).
 He had a total of around five wives, although the exact number was never made public.

 Kraut wrote books, some self-published, on fundamentalist topics.
 His 95 Theses, named after the famous document by Martin Luther, includes specific charges against doctrinal changes in the LDS Church.
 His first breakthrough publication was the book Jesus Was Married in 1969, and he would go on to publish 65 books with his second wife Anne Wilde.
 He also published books by other authors.

 Kraut was known to keep a distance from other fundamentalist groups.
 He believed they had no authority to build their own churches and defended his independent lifestyle, citing the purported 1886 Revelation attributed to Mormon president John Taylor:

 John Taylor authorized and set apart several men to perpetuate the principle of plural marriage and gave them the calling to perform such marriage, regardless of what the Church or the government might say or do ....
 There is no mention of setting up a church, taking tithing, having weekly meetings, or setting up a colony somewhere.
 Their calling (or keys) was to (1) live plural marriage, (2) perform plural marriage sealings, and (3) set apart others with this same calling.